Data Protection and Security Policy

 i-nexus utilizes the services of the following sub-processors to provide part of the i-nexus infrastructure to host Customer Data and provide the Services:

-- Rackspace – i-nexus operates its Services from Rackspace.
-Data stored in Rackspace is held within i-nexus’ Rackspace subscriptions across multiple geographic regions (limited to the EEA where the Customer entity and i-nexus entity are based inside the EEA) – https://www.rackspace.com/en-gb/compliance
+- AWS – i-nexus operates its Services from AWS.
+Data stored in AWS is held within i-nexus’ AWS subscriptions across multiple geographic regions (limited to the EEA where the Customer entity and i-nexus entity are based inside the EEA) – https://aws.amazon.com/compliance/

-- Mailchimp – i-nexus uses this marketing automation tool to deliver email campaigns, share web pages and online ads with clients, subscribers and other interested parties.
-Mailchimp has necessary provisions in place to be compliant with GDPR requirements and other data protection regulations.
-Read more at: https://kb.mailchimp.com/accounts/management/about-the-general-data-protection-regulation
+- HubSpot Marketing – i-nexus uses this marketing automation tool to deliver email campaigns, share web pages and online ads with clients, subscribers and other interested parties.
+HubSpot has necessary provisions in place to be compliant with GDPR requirements and other data protection regulations.
+Read more at: https://legal.hubspot.com/dpa

 3.19 European specific provisions – Overseas Transfers